awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 ## Prerequisites<a name="sample-codecommit-prereqs"></a>

 Before you use this sample, be sure to meet the following requirements\.
-+  **You must have an existing AWS Cloud9 development environment\.** This sample assumes you already have an AWS Cloud9 EC2 development environment that is connected to an Amazon EC2 instance running Amazon Linux\.
++  **You must have an existing AWS Cloud9 EC2 development environment\.** This sample assumes you already have an EC2 environment that is connected to an Amazon EC2 instance running Amazon Linux or Ubuntu Server\.
 If you have a different type of environment or operating system, you might need to adapt this sample's instructions to set up related tools\.
-See [Creating an Environment](create-environment.md) for details\.
+See [Creating an Environment in AWS Cloud9](create-environment.md) for details\.
-+  **You have the AWS Cloud IDE for the existing environment already open\.** When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser\.
-See [Opening an Environment](open-environment.md) for details\.
++  **You have the AWS Cloud9 IDE for the existing environment already open\.** When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser\.
+See [Opening an Environment in AWS Cloud9](open-environment.md) for details\.

 ## Step 1: Set Up Your IAM Group with Required Access Permissions<a name="sample-codecommit-permissions"></a>